-An important element to risk management is a risk-aware culture and risk-informed decision making.
+The most important element to risk management is a good culture of risk-informed decision making.
 Quilter links risk management to performance and development, as well as to the Group's remuneration and reward schemes.
-An open and transparent working environment which encourages our people to embrace risk management, and speak up where needed, is critical to the achievement of the Group's strategic priorities.
+An open and transparent working environment which encourages our people to embrace risk management, and speak up where needed, is critical to the achievement of the Group's objectives.